-If you use MikTeX, you may prefer the results if you configure the options to include -c-styleerrors, e.g., by the following line in an initialization file
+If you use MikTeX, you may prefer the results if you configure the options to include -c-style-errors, e.g., by the following line in an initialization file

+'''

-\$latex_silent_switch = "-interaction=batchmode -c-style-errors";
+$latex_silent_switch = "-interaction=batchmode -c-style-errors";

+'''

-\$pdf previewer ["start acroread %O %S"]
+\$pdf_previewer ["start acroread %O %S"]

 The command to invoke a pdf-previewer.

-[Default is changed to "start" on MS-WINDOWS; under more recent versions of Windows, this will cause to be run whatever command the system has associated with .pdf files.]
+On MS-WINDOWS, the default is changed to "cmd /c start """; under more recent versions of Windows, this will cause to be run whatever command the system has associated with .pdf files.
+But this may be undesirable if this association is to acroread -- see the notes in the explanation of the -pvc option.]